open-power-host-os/infrastructure/README.md

 To automate SSH authentication between 2 hosts, it is necessary to:
  - create an SSH key pair if you still do not have one
- - add the target host to ~/.ssh/known_hosts in the source host.
-It is also possible to do it by executing a simple SSH command from the source host to the target host.
-Alternatively, you could disable "StrictHostKeyChecking" for all SSH connections in the source host, but that may be a security hazard.
  - add the SSH private key to ~/.ssh/ in the source host
  - add the SSH public key to ~/.ssh/authorized_keys file in the target host

 To be able to upload the results of builds to a server and push commits to GitHub automatically, you must automate SSH authentication from Jenkins slaves to those two servers.
+To have this being done automatically at the setup, make sure you have both upload server and GitHub host keys stored in a local `~/.ssh/known_hosts` file.
+For production servers, it is recommended that you provide a separate file with only those two keys.
 The private SSH key is already installed in Jenkins nodes by Jenkins Ansible playbooks, so you do not need to do it manually.

 ### Automatically setup Jenkins master and slave(s) using Ansible playbooks